What shall I do with my psychology degree?

 Skills for your CV

 Through your degree, you will learn various professional skills, such as applying a reasoned approach, problem-solving and data manipulation.
-All of these provide useful tools for careers in healthcare, law enforcement, finance, IT and research.
-You will have also developed subject-specific knowledge of human behaviour and motivation, the ability to critically analyse a problem, formulate a considered response, create an argument and generate new ideas, which are all applicable and necessary for a role in the creative industry, the legal sector, government and education.
+You will have also developed subject-specific knowledge of human behaviour and motivation, make an argument and think of new ideas, which are all applicable and necessary for a role in the creative industry, the legal sector, government and education.
 Alongside this, you will have developed additional skills which will be transferable.

 Make sure the following skills are highlighted on your CV:

 - Active Listening